MT-RD/node-ts-postgres-demo/README.md

 yarn install
 ```

+### Create `.env` file

+Rename the file `.env.example` to `.env`
+This step is important to run before running the `prestart` command

 ### Run project prestart

 ```bash
 yarn prestart
 ```

-This will check for the `.env` file and load below environment variables
+This will check for the `.env` file located at the project root level and load below environment variables

 ```ts
 POSTGRES_DB: undefined;